BillyMganda/Cards/README.md

   "status": 1
 }
 ```
 - Delete Cards: Users can delete a card they have access to, removing the task from the system.
+On successful card deletion, a 204 NoContent status code is returned.
 Use the following endpoint to delete a card by using DELETE command: https://localhost:7236/api/Cards/92b45f06-c2eb-4202-3eaa-08dc2c59dc16

 By following these steps, users can effectively create, manage, and track tasks using the Cards RESTful API.